Employment Law Changes in July 2013

 Settlement agreements will allow employers to offer compensation to an employee as a part of a mutually agreed settlement to end employment where the employment relationship has broken down.
 Evidence in relation to these negotiations cannot be used in a subsequent claim made against them.

-Acas have finalised their Code of Practice on Settlement Agreements, and the text can be found at Appendix A of the Draft Code of Practice on Settlement Agreements.
+Acas have finalised their Code of Practice on Settlement Agreements, and the text can be found in Appendix A of the Draft Code of Practice on Settlement Agreements.
 This will give employers some guidance as to how to approach such negotiations in order to gain this additional protection.

 But how does pre-termination negotiation protection differ from “without prejudice” protection?
 Both will still exist after 29th July 2013 and will run in tandem.
 The “without prejudice” principle applies only where there is a genuine attempt to resolve an existing dispute.
 The pre-termination negotiation principle will extend this and will apply even if there is no existing dispute.